 Using a menstrual cup with an IUD: Totally cool, but here are a few tips

-A recent study found that the “use of tampons or menstrual cups does not increase the risk of early expulsion of an IUD.”
-The packaging information for IUDs can be inconsistent, but women “can use whatever their usual menstrual product is and not increase their risk of expelling the IUD.”
+A 2011 study found that the “use of tampons or menstrual cups does not increase the risk of early expulsion of an IUD.”
+According to one of the study authors, the packaging information for IUDs is inconsistent, but research shows IUD users “can use whatever their usual menstrual product is and not increase their risk of expelling the IUD.”
 Menstrual cup brands are in agreement about this.
 DivaCup, MoonCup/Keeper, MeLuna, Lunette, and SoftCup say that because of the physical placement of your cup, you should be fine combining one with an IUD.
 If you can, try to double check with your health care provider first to be on the extra-safe side.

 1.)
 It’s a string thing.
 Knowing where your IUD strings are can help ensure you don’t pull on them by accident.
 Checking their length regularly can help you become more familiar with them, period or no period.
 If your strings seem longer than normal, your IUD may have moved.
 If you are experiencing a lot of pain or cramping, it might have been expelled.
 You can also ask your health care provider to cut the strings of the IUD short for double precaution.
 As far as making sure strings fit well with your menstrual cup, IUD strings should sit inside of the cup and not between the cup and the vaginal wall.

 2.)
 Break the seal.
 Before you pull out your menstrual cup, DivaCup recommends "breaking the seal" (or the suction that the cup creates) by pressing the cup into a c-shape before removing it.
 If you can avoid pulling it out from the base, this should help to reduce the risk of pulling on your strings.